Golden Knights win 5th straight with 5-3 win over Florida

 Saarela cut into Vegas’ lead when he punched in a shot over a cluster of players in the crease.
 Vegas coach Peter DeBoer challenged the goal, thinking Hoffman interfered with Fleury.
 But after review, it was ruled Hoffman was pushed into Fleury by Vegas defenseman Nick Holden.

-Smith iced the game with his career-high tying 25th goal, which he originally set during the 2015-16 season, when he played with the Panthers.
+Smith iced the game with his career-high tying goal into an empty net.

 NOTES: Alec Martinez is one game shy of playing in the 600th of his career. ...
 Las Vegas-native Gage Quinney became the first Nevada-born hockey player to play in an NHL game when he made his debut in the starting lineup. ...
 Theodore’s assist on Pacioretty’s goal was his 41st point, tying the franchise record for points by a defenseman originally set by Colin Miller during the team’s inaugural season in 2017-18.